 Hypercalciuria – a condition of elevated calcium in the urine.
 Kidneys that put out higher levels of calcium than normal.

-Hyperphosphaturia – presence of excess phosphate in the urine.
+Hyperphosphaturia – the presence of excess phosphate in the urine.

 Hypertension – high blood pressure.